 Must have a minimum 2.75 GPA in Professional Education and Art Education courses to student teach.

 Requirements are based on UW–Madison coursework.

-- 2.75 minimum cumulative grade point average, first effective for students admitted into the art education program fall 2016.
+- 2.75 minimum cumulative grade point average.
 This may be modified by the Last 60 Credits Rule.

 - 2.75 cumulative grade point average in all major course work.